-Like most of us, in a year of pandemic, Nurse Unit Managers had to quickly adapt to a new normal.
-For Paula Williams, nursing unit manager at RPA’s COVID-19 clinic, that meant training staff without conventional medical experience – such as former airline employees.
+Like most of us, Nurse Unit Managers had to quickly adapt to a new normal during the pandemic.
+For Paula Williams, nursing unit manager at RPA's COVID-19 clinic, that meant training staff without conventional medical experience – such as former airline employees.

 “People will come in with their own ideas and their own models that they've used outside, and often they have ideas that are amazing,” says Williams.

-Nurse Unit Managers can find themselves leading health service units in hospitals, aged care facilities and community healthcare services.
+Nurse Unit Managers can find themselves leading health service units in hospitals, aged care facilities and community health services.

 Director of Nursing

-Leadership roles such as these are focussed on managing the policies, processes and programs that ensure the highest standards of nursing care.
-In addition to maintaining a skilled workforce, the Director of Nursing contributes to the high-level planning of healthcare services.
+This nursing leadership role focuses on managing the policies, processes and programs that ensure the highest standards of nursing care.
+In addition to maintaining a skilled workforce, the Director of Nursing contributes to high-level planning for health services.

-Due to the seniority of this role, there aren’t as many Director of Nursing jobs as there are Nurse Unit Managers.
-Almost half of all Directors of Nursing hold a postgraduate degree and the majority are over 45 years of age.
+Almost half of all Directors of Nursing have a postgraduate degree, and the majority are over 50 years of age.